 The School of American Ballet’s Student Life Department oversees the well-being of students beyond their ballet training.
 The Department believes that awareness and inclusion of diversity, as defined by differences in race, ethnicity, color, culture, religion, gender, sexual orientation, national or ethnic origin, socioeconomic status, language, geographical area, and ideologies and beliefs, is an essential part of the SAB community, and integral to becoming a well-rounded dancer and citizen.
 As such, the Student Life Department is committed to creating a safe and welcoming environment for all of students.
 Initiatives in the Student Life Department include:

 - Mentorship networks for current students and alumni.

 - Expansion of the diversity component of residence hall educational and cultural programming.

 The School of American Ballet is unique in its ability to house many of its Winter Term Intermediate and Advanced students on campus.
 The Student Life Department is charged with cultivating a supportive residential community, and diversity, both in ballet and the greater community, is a central component of its programs.
 The School sees immense value in exposure to the topics of diversity that challenge the world today, and believes such acknowledgement supports the personal and professional growth of its students.

 NOTICE OF NON-DISCRIMINATION POLICY

-The School of American Ballet admits students of any race, color, sexual orientation, national and ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to students at the School.
-It does not discriminate on the basis of race, color, sexual orientation, national and ethnic origin in administration of its education policies, admissions policies, scholarship programs or any other school-administered programs.
+The School of American Ballet has a nondiscrimination policy with respect to all the rights, privileges, programs and activities generally accorded or made available to students at the School.
+It does not discriminate on the basis of sex, race, color, sexual orientation, national origin or any other protected characteristic in administration of its education policies, admissions policies, scholarship programs or any other school-administered programs.